vacp2p/vac.dev/_posts/2022-04-21-ambient-peer-discovery.md

 <p align="center">
     <img src="../assets/img/waku_v2_discv5_random_walk_estimation.svg"  width="50%" />
     <br />
-    Figure 1: log-log plot showing the number of queries necessary to retrieve a Waku v2 node with a probability of 90% in relation to the precentage of Waku v2 nodes in the network.
+    Figure 1: log-log plot showing the number of queries necessary to retrieve a Waku v2 node with a probability of 90% in relation to the Waku v2 node concentration in the network.
 </p>

 Assuming $p=0.1$, we would need